ICG says it has received no information from China on detention of Canadian employee

 ICG, a policy forum focused on conflict resolution, said in a statement sent to Reuters that Kovrig was detained on Monday night in the Chinese capital by the Beijing bureau of Chinese state security.

-His detention, first reported by Reuters, comes after police in Canada arrested the chief financial officer of China’s Huawei Technologies Co Ltd [HWT.UL] on Dec.
+His detention, first reported by Reuters, comes after police in Canada arrested the chief financial officer of China’s Huawei Technologies Co Ltd on Dec.
 1 at the request of U.S. authorities, a move that has infuriated Beijing.

-Reporting by John Ruwitch; Writing by Tony Munroe; Editing by Kim Coghill
+(Reporting by John Ruwitch Writing by Tony Munroe; Editing by Kim Coghill)